 So here’s the question: Do you need a TEFL certification to teach English in China or is it just a good thing to have it?

-If you’re serious teaching in China (if so, you’ll also want to read my 5 Steps to Finding a Great Teaching Job in China), you should certainly consider the TEFL.
+If you’re serious teaching English abroad, you should certainly consider the TEFL.
 The truth, however, is that it may or may not be necessary, depending on your situation.

-Do I Need the TEFL to Teach English in China?
+Do You Need TEFL to Teach English in China?

 The answer is simply…maybe.
 Let me explain.